valentinfx/HTOT/README.md

 3. Specify the job priority

 #### Known limitations
 - At the moment, it is not possible to use HTOT if your scene uses ```$HIPNAME``` (e.g. in filecache nodes).
-You have to manually replace them with your scene name.
+You have to manually replace them with your scene name (except for Mantra nodes).